 Affirmative action needed to protect young carers’ human rights

-Academics want affirmative action for young carers and are calling for policies that go beyond simply levelling the playing field in a new study launched at the EU parliament today.
+Academics want affirmative action for young carers and are calling for policies that go beyond simply levelling the playing field in a new study launched at the EU parliament in September.

 The new study, the largest ever of young carers across six European countries, warns that governments’ failure to take proactive action on behalf of young carers could be in breach of their human rights.

 The Me-We project, which features academics from the University of Sussex, recommends a number of policy initiatives to more proactively support young carers including:

 • Special measures such as additional time for young carers sitting exams that already exist for other groups.

 • Develop psychological supervision in schools to support adolescent young carers in managing frustration, anger and other negative feelings raising from caregiving activities.